Joe-a-d/LectureNotesUniversityOfGlasgow/README.md

 The following notes were typeset using a modified version of [@stefano-maggiolo](https://github.com/stefano-maggiolo) custom class.

-These will be updated every Sunday.
-If you're a fellow student at the University of Glasgow, or just mathematically inclined, and would like to use these notes feel free to do so.
-The best way to do it, would be to fork this repository.
-If you find any mistakes or wish to improve them in some way you can just submit a pull request.

 The modified version I'm using can be found in this repo [here](https://github.com/Joe-a-d/https://github.com/Joe-a-d/LectureNotesUniversityOfGlasgow/notes.cls).
 It has some neat additions like the following "one command macros" for:

 Shadowed Box           |  SMatrices & EROs